curtismenmuir/go-file-diff/README.md

 ## :collision: Important

-- This project is built with Go Version: `go1.16.15`
+- This project has been built using Go version: `go1.18.3`
-- This project uses `Go Mod`

 ## :arrow_up: How to Setup Project